Summertime: Israel's top beaches

 Three beaches, adjacent to one another; Carmel, Zamir and Dado are the most popular in Haifa.
 The Carmel Beach is surrounded by breakwaters and this calm water is an ideal place for children to swim.
 Zamir and Dado are family beaches.
 There are plenty of waves (but not too rough), a selection of restaurants (some kosher) and grassy areas that run along the 2km boardwalk between the two beaches.
 Enjoy the breathtaking views of the Carmel Mountains.
 Free Wi-Fi too!

 7. Mineral Beach - The Dead Sea

-Mineral beach is a private beach located at the northern Dead Sea and is open all year around.
+Although the salt levels of The Dead Sea prevent marine life, the abundance of minerals and their health benefits are a huge attraction for visitors from around the world.
+Mineral Beach is a private beach located at the northern Dead Sea and is open all year around.
 You can also take advantage of the sulfur pools, mud baths and spa treatments.
 Lots of great air, wonderful views and warm sunny days.

 8. Guy Beach - Sea of Galilee (Tiberias)

 Because the Sea of Galilee is actually a lake its shores are not soft and sandy.
 Along the shore there are plenty of places where you can pull in and wade into the water at your own risk.
 You need to be careful as there are often strong winds and the water currents can be turbulent and dangerous.
 If you are looking for safe place to swim and lifeguards in attendance you may want to check out Guy Beach.
 For the kids there is a water slide, a wave and a regular pool.
 There are also large grassy, shaded areas and a restaurant.